Angelina Jolie Goes Naked Under Sheer Veil For ‘Harper’s Bazaar’: ‘I Have Both The Visible & Invisible Scars’

-Angelina Jolie appeared naked under a sheer veil for Harper’s Bazaar and revealed in a telling interview that she has both “visible and invisible scars” from what her body has endured over the past ten years.
+Angelina Jolie appeared naked under a sheer veil for Harper’s Bazaar and revealed in a telling interview that she has both “visible and invisible scars” from what her body has endured over the past 10 years.

-The Oscar-winning actress remarked to the publication that her life has taken many and in some cases, difficult paths.
+The Oscar-winning actress remarked to the publication that her life has taken many difficult paths.

 “The invisible ones are harder to wrestle with.
 Life takes many turns.
 Sometimes you get hurt, you see those you love in pain, and you can’t be as free and open as your spirit desires.
 It’s not new or old, but I do feel the blood returning to my body,” said Jolie to the magazine.